ChelovekHe/Boundary-Detection-via-Convolution-Deconvolution-Neural-Network-with-BMA/README.md

 Accelerated version of Code[03-09-2016]

 1. The code is able to run on GPU now!
 Max pooling and reverse pooling can run fast enough when training!

+Complete training and evaluating[03-10-2016]

+1. Forward Propagation works

+2. Loss function works(binary cross entropy)

+3. Data now in cPickle format(easier to load in correct shape)

+4. Backpropagation works, but the error function may has some glitches...
+Always show 100% error

+5. Code can run on Pelican server now